eddieblu/.github/profile/simon/simonReact/simonReactP2.md

 ```

 When a player logs in, their username is stored in local storage.
 This serves as an indicator that the player is already authorized on future visits.
 In the future this will be enhanced with calls to the service to get an authorization token that verifies the authentication process.

-## Commit and test as you go

-That was a lot of changes and it is easy to make a mistake during the process.
-When you do this with your startup application, you will find it easier if you make a small change, and test that it still works.
-If it does, commit that change to Git.
-That way you can recover when things get broken before it gets out of hand.

 ## Study this code